Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-1-algemene-gegevens-en.markdown

 > - The personal details are no longer necessary for the purposes for which they were initially collected and/or stored.
 > - Someone revokes their given permission for the processing of the personal details.
 (The deletion is only mandatory if the processing of the personal details is solely based on this permission).
 > - Someone successfully objects to the processing of their personal details (see "Right to objection").
-> - The personal details were obtained in an unlawful manner.
+> - The personal details were processed in an unlawful manner.
 > - There is a law that obligates Inter-*Actief* to delete the personal details.

 **Right to restriction of processing** (GDPR Article 18)